citysciencelab/urban-model-platform/README.md

 ## Reset data in development
 If you are in development and want to reset all PostGis and Geoserver data, you can delete the `postgresql_data` and the `geoserver_data` folders.

+## DB-Migrations
+Currently the DB uses Flask-Migrate and must be migrated manually using `flask db upgrade` when new migrations are available.

+## Keycloak
+In order to configure a dev setup Keycloak initially, log in with admin/admin.
+Then:

+* create a new realm named `UrbanModelPlatform`
+* create a new client in that realm called `ump-client`
+* create a test user called `ump`, set its password to `ump`
+* make sure to set the keycloak host in `.env` to your local hostname or IP address

 ## Try it out

 ```bash